awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database-upgrade.md

 For a minor upgrade on an Aurora global database, you upgrade all of the secondary clusters before you upgrade the primary cluster\.

-To learn how to upgrade an Aurora PostgreSQL global database to a higher minor version, see [Upgrading the Aurora PostgreSQL engine to a new major version](USER_UpgradeDBInstance.PostgreSQL.md#USER_UpgradeDBInstance.Upgrading.Manual)\.
+To learn how to upgrade an Aurora PostgreSQL global database to a higher minor version, see [How to perform minor version upgrades and apply patches](USER_UpgradeDBInstance.PostgreSQL.md#USER_UpgradeDBInstance.PostgreSQL.Minor)\.
 To learn how to upgrade an Aurora MySQL global database to a higher minor version, see [Upgrading Aurora MySQL by modifying the engine version](AuroraMySQL.Updates.Patching.md#AuroraMySQL.Updates.Patching.ModifyEngineVersion)\.

 **Note**
 A secondary cluster must have at least one DB instance to perform a minor upgrade\.